arunpraba/reactjs.org/src/content/reference/react/forwardRef.md

 <Intro>

-`forwardRef` lets your component expose a DOM node to parent component with a [ref.](/learn/manipulating-the-dom-with-refs)
+`forwardRef` enables your component expose a DOM node to parent component with a [ref.](/learn/manipulating-the-dom-with-refs)

 ```js
 const SomeComponent = forwardRef(render)